 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Blue Mountain College, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Blue Mountain College, approximately 53% of students took out student loans averaging $5,396 a year.
-That adds up to $21,584 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Blue Mountain College, approximately 51% of students took out student loans averaging $6,890 a year.
+That adds up to $27,560 over four years for those students.

-The student loan default rate at Blue Mountain College is 8.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Blue Mountain College is 9.3%.
+This is about the same as the national default rate of 10.1%.

 Contact details for Blue Mountain College are given below.

 |Address:||201 W Main St, Blue Mountain, MS 38610|